 An inviting small-town charm only adds to Brenham’s appeal.
 Yet the best part is it is just 75 miles outside of Houston, a relatively short drive for what could be a romantic Labor Day weekend.

 *Some of these locations in downtown Brenham may be closed on Labor Day.

 Denton is a bustling college town with a youthful vibe, a thriving live music scene, and definite identity of its own.
 But what do you actually do here?
-Head downtown, of course?
-Here you’ll find awesome coffee shops like Jupiter House and West Oak Coffee Bar, as well as local restaurants serving up a wide variety of high-end cuisine and a few local pubs.
+Head downtown, of course.
+Here you’ll find awesome coffee shops, local restaurants serving up a wide variety of high-end cuisine, and some truly fantastic local breweries and pubs.
 Lest we forget the spectacular old Denton County Courthouse, which is now home to the Courthouse-on-the-Square Museum.

 Gallop on out of downtown Denton to go on a scenic drive of North Texas Horse Country, or go hike the trails and take in the views at Ray Roberts Lake State Park.
 Despite all the things going on, Denton still holds on to its small town charm.
 Located just north of the Dallas area, you don’t even need to drive to get here.
 Simply take the DART line north to Lewsiville, then hop aboard the DCTA train that takes you right into the heart of downtown Denton.